"It doesn’t matter what age you are, you need to have that conversation"

 It was that self-preservation

 From January 2015 onwards the chemo was starting to keep her awake at night and she struggled to sleep.
-She wanted to do something useful with her time so she had this idea of a Fundraiser, a Masquerade Ball and in June 2015 she held a charity ball at Weston Homes Community Stadium.
-It was an amazing ball, the support from family, friends, colleagues and complete stranger raised £13,000 split between St Helena and Macmillan.
-No doubt this huge event took its toll on her health, she had given it her all in the planning and the culmination on the evening, surrounded by hundreds of guests, still taking charge and still delivering for the good of the causes, the girl did good and she was totally overwhelmed by the love and support people had shown.
+She wanted to do something useful with her time so she had this idea of a fundraiser, a Masquerade Ball, and in June 2015 she held a charity ball at the Community Stadium.
+It was an amazing ball.
+The support from family, friends, colleagues and complete strangers raised £13,000 split between St Helena and Macmillan.
+No doubt this huge event took its toll on her health.
+She had given it her all in the planning and the culmination on the evening, surrounded by hundreds of guests, still taking charge and still delivering for the good of the causes.
+The girl did good and she was totally overwhelmed by the love and support people had shown.

 Marie and I together also accepted counselling from the Macmillan team, and that was our time to let it all out.
-Brutally honest the pair of us we could laugh and cry in those sessions, not having to consider others and not hold back in order to spare others’ feelings, we could say ‘it is what it is’, and it felt good to be able to do that, Marie would crack some very ‘serious jokes’ about her own mortality and I learnt to laugh with her, because her acceptance again was the lead – my broken heart was being nursed by her even in those difficult moments.
+Brutally honest, the pair of us could laugh and cry in those sessions, not having to consider others and not hold back in order to spare other's feelings.
+We could say ‘it is what it is’, and it felt good to be able to do that.
+Marie would crack some very ‘serious jokes’ about her own mortality and I learnt to laugh with her, because her acceptance again was the lead – my broken heart was being nursed by her even in those difficult moments.

 Her home was where her heart was

 There are some fond memories there because as a family, we were probably slightly mad!
-Eight of us normally, popping in and out but it made such a huge difference to us how we were just all welcomed, nothing was ever too much trouble, they would give us a family room, ensure we had food available at all hours, the nurses we came to know and love.
+Eight of us normally, popping in and out but it made such a huge difference to us how we were just all welcomed.
+Nothing was ever too much trouble; they would give us a family room, ensure we had food available at all hours, and the nurses we came to know and love.
 It would never be home away from home for Marie ever; her house, her home was absolutely where her heart was.
 But it became that easier transition when you had to go back in and there was a familiar face.
 She was fine with it, really good with it.
-Couldn’t wait to get home though – she struggled to accept help and didn’t want to be a nuisance, independent to the very end.
+Couldn’t wait to get home though.
+She struggled to accept help and didn’t want to be a nuisance - independent to the very end.

-I remember going to Colchester shopping with Marie the year before she passed away and she suddenly stood still in the middle of one of the side roads.
+I remember going to Colchester shopping with Marie and she suddenly stood still in the middle of one of the side roads.
 It had started snowing and she had always said ‘I just want to see snow one last time’.
 And there were all these people going shopping and things happening around her, and she stood there and just went ‘tick’.